miraclefasola/WosoAPI/README.md

 ---

 > **"With women's football, the data just isn't there.
 While men's football analytics flourished with detailed stats and insights, women's football data remained scattered and incomplete.
-As someone passionate about both technology and women's sports, I built this API to bridge that gap.
-Every goal scored, every progressive pass made, every save - they all deserve to be measured, analyzed, and celebrated.
-This isn't just about numbers; it's about giving women's football the analytical foundation it deserves to grow, attract investment, and inspire the next generation of female athletes."**
+As someone passionate about both technology and women's sports, I built this API to bridge that gap.This isn't just about numbers; it's about giving women's football the analytical foundation it deserves to grow, attract investment, and inspire the next generation of female athletes."**

 ---